 360 Engineering considers energy efficiency and sustainability on every project we design.
-Whether the goal is optimizing the long-term total cost of ownership, highlighting building sustainability for tenant marketing, achieving net zero energy use, or reducing energy consumption within a tight budget, we have the tools and experience to achieve it.
-And with energy codes becoming stricter every year, good energy design practices are no longer optional.
-Our credentialed LEED professionals, commissioning authorities, and ASHRAE-certified High-Performance Building Design Professionals (HBDPs) provide a range of energy-related services and evaluations including energy audits, energy modeling, commissioning, retro-commissioning, and building envelope material performance comparisons.
+Whether the goal is to optimize the long-term total cost of ownership, highlight building sustainability for tenant marketing, achieve net-zero energy use, or reduce energy consumption within a tight budget, we have the tools and experience to make it happen.
+And with energy codes becoming stricter every year, responsible energy design practices are no longer optional.
+Our LEED and WELL Accredited Professionals, Certified Commissioning Authorities, and ASHRAE-Certified High-Performance Building Design Professionals (HBDP) provide a range of energy-related services and evaluations, including energy audits, energy modeling, commissioning, retro-commissioning, and building envelope material performance comparisons.

-When approaching a new project, we first work to understand and help define the energy goal(s).
-Based on the specific goals, we develop a strategic, holistic approach for accomplishing them.
+When approaching a new project, we first understand and help define the energy goals.
+Based on the specific objectives, we develop a strategic, holistic approach for accomplishing them.
 Our team works closely with the architect, other design team members, and the contractor to make the entire facility energy efficient — not just the mechanical system.

 One of the most impactful decisions early in design is the selection of the mechanical system.
-While specifying more expensive mechanical equipment often results in increased efficiency, there is much more to consider.
-Sometimes this best choice is obvious, based on project location, use, and goals, but more often it is not so clear-cut.
-Drawing on our team’s extensive experience across a wide range of markets and climates, 360 Engineering walks each client through the pros and cons of a variety of options, from packaged rooftop units to geothermal heat pumps.
-In as much depth as each client desires, we present differences clearly, covering first cost and energy efficiency, as well as comfort, performance, and maintenance.
+While specifying more expensive mechanical equipment often results in increased efficiency; there is much more to consider.
+Sometimes the best choice is obvious, based on project location, use, and goals, but it is often not so clear-cut.
+Drawing on our team’s extensive experience across a wide range of markets and climates, 360 Engineering walks each client through various options, from packaged rooftop units to geothermal heat pumps.
+In as much depth as each client desires, we present differences clearly, covering initial cost and energy efficiency and comfort, performance, and maintenance.